PW-Sat2/PWSat2OBC/doc/CodingStyle.md

 Naming is one of the most important aspects, which cannot be ignored.

-PW-Sat2 uses [Camel Case](https://en.wikipedia.org/wiki/CamelCase) naming convention for all declared/defined symbols with some exceptions.
+PW-Sat 2 uses [Camel Case](https://en.wikipedia.org/wiki/CamelCase) naming convention for all declared/defined symbols with some exceptions.

 Names should be descriptive and represent the purpose of the symbol, but **do not** go to the extremes and use names like *temporaryObjectCounterWithCorrection*.
 Too long names do not provide much value and only take long time to type.
 Try to avoid single/double character names except for special cases like temporaries or loop counters.
 Avoid using abbreviations.